Vinay26k/Artificial-Intelligence/Natural Language Processing/Readme.md

 # Natural Language Processing
 Natural Language Processing is a technique of making any system understand the human interaction language.<br>
-It is often used  to **analyse emotional situation** of interacting person, like positive, negative about situation i.e, **sentiment analysis**, **predictions**, **impact of business growth**, **stock market trading opinions** etc..<br>
+It is often used  to **analyse context, emotions, polarity of situations** of an interacting person, like positive, negative, what they are talking about in that point of time i.e, **sentiment analysis**, **predictions**, **impact of business growth**, **stock market trading opinions** etc..<br>

 ### Pre-requisites (Knowledge)